Picovoice/eagle/binding/python/README.md

 ## Usage

-Eagle consists of two distinct steps: Enrollment and Recognition.
+Eagle has two distinct steps: Enrollment and Recognition.
 In the enrollment step, Eagle analyzes a series of utterances from a particular speaker to learn their unique voiceprint.
-This step results in an `EagleProfile` object, which can be stored and utilized during inference.
+This step produces an `EagleProfile` object, which can be stored and utilized during inference.
 During the Recognition step, Eagle compares the incoming frames of audio to the voiceprints of all enrolled speakers in real-time to determine the similarity between them.